Office of International Programs

 Be aware of fees/deposit deadlines for chosen program.
 Please be sure to calculate these into your budget sheet.

 Provide a copy of your passport to your OIP Study Abroad Advisor.
-You may attend a UT Tyler Passport Day event or apply for a passport if you don't already have one and need one sooner.
+You may apply for a passport at the UT Tyler Passport Acceptance Facility if you don't already have one.
 Be aware of the fact that your passport should be valid for more than six (6) months through the date that you will return to the U.S. It is recommended that you renew your passport nine (9) months before your passport expires.

 - Be aware of financial aid deadlines for the term in which you are studying abroad.